Returns the sine of the argument.

 Returns the cosine of the argument.

-function calculates the cosine of an angle z
+The cos function calculates the cosine of an angle z,

 which may be in radians or degrees depending on the current settings.